Smoky madtom: Distribution

 The smoky madtom is endemic to Abrams Creek in the Great Smoky Mountains National Park, Tennessee.
 In 1957, Chilhowee Dam was closed and an ichthyocide was administered to Abrams Creek, in an attempt to improve trout fishery.
 Extirpation of the smoky madtom resulted.
-The Smoky madtom was presumed extinct until in 1980, when another population was found in Citico Creek in the Cherokee National Forest, Monroe County, TN.
+The smoky madtom was presumed extinct until in 1980, when another population was found in Citico Creek in the Cherokee National Forest within Monroe County, Tennessee.
 In 1986, a restoration project was begun to restore this native population.
 Efforts include collecting egg masses from Citico Creek, rearing them in the lab, and reintroducing them into Abrams Creek after a year.

 Ecology

 The smoky madtom is a very secretive catfish.
 During the day, it buries itself under gravel.
 It is nocturnal and feeds at night on aquatic invertebrates and small fish.
 It prefers areas of transition between pools and riffles and spawns in the summer under large, flat rocks.
 Specimens have been collected in areas of transition between pools and riffles in depths around 25 cm (10 in).
 In the winter and spring, it seems to prefer more gentle runs and pools.
 The area also includes large boulders for the madtom to hide under, which it has been documented to do when disturbed at night.
 The water is clear and its temperature is also intermediate between cold and cool water.
-Stream width is about 4–10 m (13-32 ft).
+Stream width is about 4–10 m (13–32 ft).
 Smallmouth bass have been recorded preying on the smoky madtoms.
 Noturus species can be used as an indicator of the environment because they are very susceptible to changes.
 Human disturbances such as logging, mining, and cattle grazing can cause siltation of the water and drop the populations dramatically.

 The female madtom reaches maturity after two years.
-Spawning happens once a year and on average, 30 eggs are produced.
+Spawning happens once per year, and on average 30 eggs are produced.
 The life expectancy is 4 years, allowing only 2 years of reproduction, with a total of 72 eggs.
 This low reproduction, coupled with extirpation and low tolerance, has led the smoky madtom to be federally listed as endangered.
 The average spawning season is between June and July.
-In 1982, females were found between May 13 to July 7 with distended abdomens.
-Each nest included up to 36 eggs, the average being 30.
-In 1982, the count was 35-42 eggs.
-Eggs have been collected in nests under large, flat, slab rocks.
-The smoky madtom male, like other catfish, defends its nest.
+The male, like other catfish, defends its nest.
 The muscles of the head also swell during the breeding season.
-The average life expectancy is 4 years.

-Siltation plays a vital role in whether or not this species will reproduce.
+Siltation plays a vital role in whether the species will reproduce.
 Too much silt in the water smothers the eggs.